squid22/squid22.github.io/_posts/2020-09-27-Docker-to-Root.md

 ---
 layout: single
 title: Docker to Root
-excerpt: A short document to show how to escalae privileges from Docker to root.
+excerpt: A short document to show how to escalate privileges from Docker to root.
 date: 2022-02-11
 classes: wide
 header: